-- Select Start > Control Panel > System and Security > Power Options > Power saver. - Turn off wireless and local area network (LAN) connections and exit modem applications when you are not using them. - Disconnect external devices that are not plugged into an external power source, when you are not using them. - Stop, disable, or remove any external media cards that you are not using. - Use the fn+f7 and fn+f8 hotkeys to adjust screen brightness as needed. - If you leave your work, initiate Sleep or Hibernation, or shut down the computer.
+- Select the Power saver power plan through Power Options under System and Security in Windows Control Panel. - Turn off wireless and local area network (LAN) connections and exit modem applications when you are not using them. - Disconnect external devices that are not plugged into an external power source, when you are not using them. - Stop, disable, or remove any external media cards that you are not using. - Use the f1 and f2 hotkeys to adjust screen brightness as needed. - If you leave your work, initiate Sleep or Hibernation, or shut down the computer.